cureos/aforge/README.md

 This same approach can be applied in WPF, Windows Store and Windows Phone applications.

-    // Use implicit operator to convert from WriteableBitmap to Bitmap Bitmap bitmap = aWriteableBitmapObject;
+    // Use explicit operator to convert from WriteableBitmap to Bitmap Bitmap bitmap = (Bitmap)aWriteableBitmapObject;

     // Apply one or more filter functions on the Bitmap object var filter1 = AForge.Imaging.Filters.Grayscale.CommonAlgorithms.RMY;